jreisinger/docs/data/notes/net/dns.md

     SRV    Services (Gives locations of well-known services) TXT    Text (Comments or untyped information; used for trying out new ideas)

+*CAA* - Certification Authority Authorization new type to indicate to CAs whetherthey are authorized to issue digital certificates for a particular domain name (CAA can't coexist with CNAME)

 *SPF* - allows administrators to specify which hosts are allowed to send mail on behalf of a given domain by creating a specific SPF record (or TXT record) in the Domain Name System (DNS).